Frequently Asked Questions about Bracing

 How long will my scoliosis brace last?

-Scoliosis braces typically last for about a year to a year and a half.
-It all depends on how quickly you a re growing.
+Scoliosis braces typically last for 9 - 18 months.
+It all depends on how quickly you are growing.
 If you a growing very quickly, then you will need a new brace sooner.
 Keeping track of your height and weight changes is very important.
-Height changes are especially important because if you have had a growth spurt, the pressures inside of your brace that are fighting your curve may no longer be in the right position.
-That is why it is very important to follow-up with your orthotist regularly and tell him or her about any growth spurts.
+Height changes are especially important because if you have had a growth spurt, the pressures inside of your brace that are pushing against your curve may no longer be in the right position.
+That is why it is very important to follow-up with your orthotist regularly and tell him/her about any growth spurts.

 Will my scoliosis brace be hard?